What is a firewall? Definition and explanation

 - Host firewalls or 'software firewalls' involve the use of firewalls on individual user devices and other private network endpoints as a barrier between devices within the network.
 These devices, or hosts, receive customized regulation of traffic to and from specific computer applications.
 Host firewalls may run on local devices as an operating system service or an endpoint security application.
 Host firewalls can also dive deeper into web traffic, filtering based on HTTP and other networking protocols, allowing the management of what content arrives at your machine, rather than just where it comes from.

-Network firewalls require configuration against a broad scope of connections, whereas host firewalls can be tailored to fit each machine's needs.
+A network firewall requires configuration against a broad scope of connections, whereas a host firewall can be tailored to fit each machine's needs.
 However, host firewalls require more effort to customize, meaning that network-based are ideal for a sweeping control solution.
 But the use of both firewalls in both locations simultaneously is ideal for a multi-layer security system.

 Filtering traffic via a firewall makes use of pre-set or dynamically learned rules for allowing and denying attempted connections.
-These rules are how a firewall regulates the web traffic flow through your private network and private computer devices.
-Regardless of type, all firewalls may filter by some blend of the following:
+These rules are how a firewall regulates the flow of web traffic through your private network and private computer devices.
+Regardless of type, all firewalls may filter by some combination of the following:

 - Source: Where an attempted connection is being made from.